Accessories for Your Springfield Armory Echelon

 The Game-Changing Echelon Variable Interface System

-But the Echelon’s best feature is the new Variable Interface System (VIS).
+But the Echelon’s best feature is the Variable Interface System (VIS).
 Shooters have long complained about the lack of a standard optic footprint on handgun slides.
 Choosing the right optic can be a hassle, what with matching footprints and shelling out extra money for compatible plates.

-Springfield has all but eliminated that hassle.
-The Echelon VIS features three sets of interlocking pins to create three popular footprints without needing an adapter plate.
 VIS allows you to mount over 30 optics that fit the Trijicon RMR, Leupold DeltaPoint Pro, and Shield footprints.
 Mounting the optics directly to the slide increases stability and eliminates a possible failure point.
 But just in case you need them, Springfield offers adapter plates for the Aimpoint ACRO and Docter footprints for maximum compatibility.

 Variable Interface System (VIS)